proycon/foliadocserve/README.rst

 are case sensitive, all keywords are in upper case, all element names and attributes in lower case.

+FQL is also strict about parentheses, they are generally either required or forbidden for an expression.
+Parentheses usually indicate a sub-expression, and it is also used in boolean logic.

 As a general rule, it is more efficient to do a single big query than multiple standalone queries.

 Note that for readability, queries may have been split on multiple lines in the presentation here, whereas in reality they should be on one.

 -------------------
 Global variables